 Where to Stay in Madrid: Complete Guide for First Timers

-Planning a trip to Madrid and not sure where to stay (or how to even decide)?
-You’re in the right place!
-We LOVE Madrid – it’s our favorite Spanish city – and we’re here use our experiences exploring Madrid to break the city down into neighborhoods and help you figure out the best place to stay for your particular travel style and budget.
+It’s our favorite of the major Spanish cities – and we’re here use our experiences exploring Madrid to break the city down into neighborhoods and help you figure out the best place to stay for your particular travel style and budget.

 Our first trip to Madrid brought us to the Spanish capital on the heels of a week in Barcelona, and I’m not quite sure what we were expecting, but Madrid blew those expectations out of the water.